 FUE hair transplants are much more affordable than they used to be, particularly if you choose a hair clinic offering treatments outside the UK.

-HairPalace, though, provides hair transplants in the UK and Budapest, Hungary.
+HairPalace, though, provides hair transplants in Budapest, Hungary.
 Our highly-competitive prices are due to Hungary’s lower living expenses and, consequently, lower wages.

 You’ll still receive exceptional care in a clean, safe clinic, with the latest facilities and cutting-edge technology.

 We’ll invite you for an online consultation to assess your hair.
 Sadly, not every single patient will be a suitable candidate for an FUE procedure.
 This may be due to poor health or a lack of healthy hair follicles on the back or sides of the head.

 However, the vast majority of people who contact HairPalace are suitable candidates and can undergo our innovative FUE2 Safe System hair transplants safely.

 The main alternative to FUE hair transplants is FUT (Follicular Unit Transplantation).